This blog originally appeared on the Huffington Post blog.

 When citizens engage with government officials, the state becomes visible and citizens gain more knowledge about government processes as well as constraints that affect government performance.
 They also gain skills that help them better negotiate and communicate with the government in presenting their demands more coherently.
 Such interactions often tend to strengthen the vertical link between the state and society.

 Furthermore, citizen engagement can also strengthen horizontal links in society by increasing face-to-face interaction among community members.
-This enhances social cohesion by promoting trust across community members and improving social cooperation.
-By promoting collective action, citizen engagement activities also engender a sense of community, generating consensus and a common understanding of problems as well as potential solutions.
+This enhances social cohesion by promoting trust across community members and improving social cooperation. , generating consensus and a common understanding of problems as well as potential solutions.
 Such collaboration strengthens associational links and helps build social cohesion.

 For instance under the Municipal Development Program in West Bank and Gaza, citizens in each targeted municipality participate in planning committees on Strategic Development and Investment Planning.
 This process allows citizens to voice their priorities, have insights into the budget making process and participate in decision making regarding how resources are allocated and used.
 While improving the quality of services this process has also increased inter-community collaboration.